Presentation of Data

 Histograms and Bar Charts

-In a histogram, the continuous data is grouped into intervals, and the height of each bar represents the frequency of data points in that interval.
+Histograms and bar charts are two of the most common ways to visually represent data.
+They are used to display the frequency of data points in a data set.<br/> <br/> In a histogram, the continuous data is grouped into intervals, and the height of each bar represents the frequency of data points in that interval.
 In a bar chart, the discrete or categorical data is grouped into categories, and the height of each bar represents the frequency of data points in that category.

 Remark